Ghozayel/Lextale/README.md

 [![DOI](https://zenodo.org/badge/525854071.svg)](https://zenodo.org/badge/latestdoi/525854071)
 <!-- badges: end -->

 The goal of Lextale is to calculates the % correctAV scoring for the English LexTALE-test if administered with the downloads using implementations that do not end with participants' score on the screen, e.g. online surveys.
+The argument in the function lextale() in this version must include 600 data points, i.e. of 10 paericipants.

 ## Installation